Judy: No. They keep it all locked away in a room.

 - Sexy Sweater Girl: It isn't emphasized as much as most examples of the trope, but Mary Ellen and Daniela wear well-fitting sweaters for most of the film.

 - Tarot Motifs: A tarot card for The Devil is seen sticking in the inside of Annabelle's glass box at one point.

 - What Happened to the Mouse?: Lorraine's mother, who used to babysit Judy in The Conjuring, is nowhere to be seen or mentioned.
 In fact, the main story starts with Ed and Lorraine hiring Mary Ellen to babysit Judy and they also mention that it's not Mary Ellen's first time in babysitting Judy.

 - Widowed at the Wedding: Another artifact in the museum is a wedding dress haunted by a spirit known as the Bride.
 She possesses brides who wear it, forcing them to kill their would-be husbands at the altar.
 By the time the Warrens confiscated it, she had goaded seven brides to commit murder.

-- Your Soul is Mine!: At one point, Mary Ellen and Judy attempt to call Lorraine via the telephone to tell her about the rampaging spirits in the house, but the one that answers the call is a demon imitating Lorraine's voice and tell them that they have to give Annabelle a soul.
-At the climax, Annabelle's ram demon try to suck Judy's soul.
+- Your Soul Is Mine!: At one point, Mary Ellen and Judy attempt to call Lorraine via the telephone to tell her about the rampaging spirits in the house, but the one that answers the call is a demon imitating Lorraine's voice and tell them that they have to give Annabelle a soul.
+At the climax, Annabelle's ram demon tries to suck Judy's soul.